Uniquely Abled Academy for Autistic Adults

 - An overview of manufacturing, and the UAA program can be found in the Open House Slides.

-- Here's a flyer to print out and post that shows info about the program.
+- Here's a flyer to print out and post to let people know about the program.

 Criteria to participate in the Academy